AnantharamanLab/ViWrap/README.md

-    Based on the above description.
-Here, we provided formulas for automatically assigning the virus bins:
+    Based on the above description, here, we provided formulas for automatically assigning the virus bins:

     ```bash
     # Formulas: